cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 “For What It’s Worth” (Stephen Stills) by Buffalo Springfield

 The song about a hippie riot on the Sunset Strip in Los Angeles in 1966.
 Stills was there with other notable L.A. freaks Peter Fonda and the members of the Byrds including David Crosby.
 A defining moment in pop music with protest themes.
 Who can ever forget Neil Young’s pinging guitar, a sonic signpost to a new form of rock music.
+You can find it on the Buffalo Springfield CD.

 Buffalo Springfield’s lineup was, originally, Richie Furay (vocals, rhythm guitar), Dewey Martin (drums, vocals), Bruce Palmer (bass), Steve Stills (lead guitar, vocals), and Neil Young (lead guitar, vocals).
 Palmer eventually quit and was replaced by Jim Messina in mid-1967.
 Stills and Young would move on to form that famous combo Crosby, Stills, Nash & Young, and Richie Furay and Jim Messina would move on to found Poco.